afps-spec

 keywords all manifests string[] MAY arbitrary strings none

-license all manifests string MAY free text none
+license all manifests string MAY SPDX identifier RECOMMENDED none

-repository all manifests string MAY URI recommended none
+support all manifests string MAY URI; support/issues none

-dependencies.skills all manifests map MAY keys scoped names, values valid semver ranges none
+dependencies.skills all manifests map MAY keys scoped names; values semver range string or { version, ... } (§4.1) none

-dependencies.tools all manifests map MAY keys scoped names, values valid semver ranges none
+dependencies.mcp_servers all manifests map MAY keys scoped names; values semver range string or { version, ... } (§4.1) none

-dependencies.providers all manifests map MAY keys scoped names, values valid semver ranges none
+dependencies.integrations all manifests map MAY keys scoped names; values semver range string or { version, scopes?, auth_key? } (§4.1) none

 input agent object MAY per-run data; requires schema child none